null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/sinclair_n_corp.png)
 ![](charts/sinclair_n_corp_prime.png)

-As the first identity with minus coins, N Sinclair has a unique playstyle.
-Each time a coin is destroyed in a clash, it is treated as a tails roll for the remaining sub-clashes, giving him unprecedentedly high min-rolls, which translates to extremely stable clashes.
-A similar logic applies to his damage rolls— any unrolled remaining coins are treated as tails rolls, giving each of his skills a first hit with decent guaranteed power.
-This frontloaded damage spread also opens up new ways to play around stagger thresholds.
-Additionally, being oriented around negative sanity opens up tech associated with corrosion tempo.
-He can play defends to prevent corrosion when anticipating high sanity drops, and well-timed corrosion allows him to act during staggers.
-This micro becomes far easier to control when given multiple actions.
-His kit effects also serve him well.
-Since this does not seem to be public knowledge, it is worth mentioning that the indiscriminate egos that appear during corrosion may have different targets, and can be previewed.
+\+ Minus coins provide an unprecedently strong baseline clash power, since destroyed coins are unable to lower skill clash power
+\+ Unrolled damage coins are treated as tails rolls, giving skills a powerful first hit (which also opens up new ways to play around stagger thresholds)
+\+ Corrosion tempo tech allows him to act during stagger or manifest ego without paying resource costs
+\+ Strangely powerful defensive skill that does not interfere with sin generation and offers a means of controlling sanity when anticipating high drops
+\+ Control over sanity scales with the number of actions he receives, increasing his power in low-sinner compositions
+\+ Different corroded ego skills may generate with different targets, making indiscriminate targeting more lenient

+\- Will effectively never maintain the consistency of plus coin units, kit maximization is impractical
+\- Works relatively poorly in a team due to the higher chance of hitting allies and worse sanity control
-Despite this, maximizing his kit is impractical.
-He will effectively never maintain the consistency of units that take advantage of max sanity's 95% heads rate.
-Additionally, he works relatively poorly in a team.
-When playing around corrosion, indiscriminate targeting may hit allies, and skipping ego in favour of panic invokes a heavy opportunity cost.
-Attempting to keep him at a desirable negative sanity threshold may be difficult without enough actions, and giving up on sanity management to play him at max will massively reduce his consistency.
-His abnormally low defense might be considered a downside, but he has a strangely high health pool to offset it.
+\- Skipping ego in favour of panic invokes a heavy opportunity cost, and giving up on sanity management to play him at max will massively reduce his consistency
+\- Strangely low defense (but offset with a high health pool)

 `Skill 2 and 3 are simply fantastic, Great clasher.`